jiasenlu/visDial.pytorch/README.md

 ```
 python eval/eval_G_DIS.py --save_dir [path_to_data_root] --model_path [path_to_root]/save/HCIAE-G-DIS.pth --cuda
 ```
-You will get the similar results in the paper :)
+You will get the similar results as in the paper :)

 ### Train a visual dialog model.